vistadataproject/nodeVISTA/eHMP/PVistAResources/README.md

   * uses two RPCs (_GMV V/M ALLDATA_, _GMV VITALS/CAT/QUAL_) in its operations
   * reformats replies into "nice" JSON
   * _apiDocs_ is "new" - the write backs don't have it.

-### Summary

-  * invocation is behind an express-implemented REST interface (RDF Fetch Server?)
-  * that interface sometimes goes to JDS-backed Resources, sometimes to RPC-backed Resources
-  * the method parameter definitions lack commonplaces of data modeling like ranges, something that prevents data-driving the code
-  * each RPC needs a custom parser and formatter to become JSON-enabled.
-That's a lot of custom wrapper code!
-    * could get some automation by using VistA's file 8994 (remote procedure).
-It breaks out RPC parameters formally.
-Even though this would only allow _native RPC JSON_, it would be a starting point
-  * as if VPR RPC doesn't exist
-    * RPC Resource's get responses differ from VPR equivalents
-    * IEN based, not URN based
-  * only some have test code
-  * there are placeholders in this _production code_: see _lab_ writebacks